jdkula/jsgraphics-docs/docs/index.md

 Static Method | A method that's part of a *class*, not its instances.
 You can only call static methods on the class itself.
 Field (a.k.a.
 Instance Variable) | A variable that's part of a class's instances.
 Each instance of a class will have its own values for each field, and instances don't share fields.
 It follows, then that you can only access fields from an instance of a class.
 Static Field | A variable that's part of a *class*, not its instances.
 You can only access a static field on the class itself.
+Const | Short for *constant*.
+It means the value shouldn't ever be modified.

 #### Vocabulary Example: